microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 <sub> `az provider register -n Microsoft.Cdn -c`</sub> \
 <sub> `az provider register -n Microsoft.Chaos -c`</sub>

-4. Create an Azure Service Principal and add it to the `Owner` role in your Azure subscription: \
+4. Create an Azure Service Principal and add it to the `Contributor` role in your Azure subscription: \
-<sub> `az ad sp create-for-rbac -n contosotraders-sp --role Owner --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`. \
+<sub> `az ad sp create-for-rbac -n contosotraders-sp --role Contributor --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`. \
 Replace `<AZURE-SUBSCRIPTION-ID>` with your Azure subscription ID.</sub> \
 <sub> Make a note of the JSON output from above step (especially the `clientId`, `clientSecret`, `subscriptionId` and `tenantId` properties).
 These will be required later.</sub>

+5. @TODO: Custom role with `Microsoft.Authorization/roleAssignments/write` permissions.

 ## Prepare your GitHub Account